JeffDeCola/my-go-examples/cryptography/hashing/sha256-hash-from-file/README.md

 ## HOW IT WORKS

-Take string `plainText` and turn into a sha256 hash,
+Take a string `plainText` and turn into a sha256 hash,

 ```go
 plainTextBytes := []byte(plainText)